-Student Outcome 3: Give professional presentations or write scholarly manuscripts
+SLO 3: Give professional presentations or write scholarly manuscripts

 Advisors and graduate committees provide guidance and training to students in research methods.
 Successful completion of the thesis requirement provides evidence of the ability for further study.
 Each student's advisory committee has an opportunity to evaluate and approve the student's thesis or project report.
-After the completion of his or her research work, each MS candidate undergoes a thesis defense, in which the results of the candidate's research are presented to the advisory committee.
-During this examination and thesis defense, the committee may ask any questions in regards to the thesis research and/or the candidate's academic coursework and preparation.